-Ina’s Television & Film credits include Grey’s Anatomy, Bones, Royal Pains, NCIS: Los Angeles, Ringer, and the recently released Heaven is For Real, a feature film directed and adapted for the screen by Randall Wallace (Secretariat, We Were Soldiers), based on the NY Times Bestseller about ‘a little boy’s trip to heaven and back.’
-While on location in Canada, Wallace filmed a solo improvised rendition of Ina in the role of an Angel singing an operatic selection from Handel’s Messiah, the Hallelujah Chorus.
-The scene was reworked as special effects only in the final cut, but the experience of singing operatically for the writer of her favorite feature, Braveheart, Cinematographer Dean Semler, and the full crew was one of Ina’s most cherished moments on set.
+Ina’s Television & Film credits include Grey’s Anatomy, Bones, Royal Pains, NCIS: Los Angeles, Ringer, and Heaven is For Real, the 2014 feature directed and adapted for the screen by Randall Wallace (Secretariat, We Were Soldiers) based on the NY Times Bestseller about ‘a little boy’s trip to heaven and back.’
+Wallace shot an improvised rendition of Ina singing a selection from Handel’s Hallelujah Chorus as an angel in heaven.
+The scene where angels sing to Colton was ultimately cut, but singing operatically for the writer of her favorite feature (Braveheart), Cinematographer Dean Semler, and the full crew was one of Ina’s most cherished moments on set.
 Check her imdb page for a full list of credits.

 On stage, Ina’s worked with renowned contemporaries Richard Montoya, Herb Siguenza, and Ric Salinas of Culture Clash, Performance Artist Guillermo Gomez-Pena, Playwright Marcus Gardley, and Victory Gardens Theatre Artistic Director, Chay Yew.
 Her favorite roles thus far have been non-traditionally cast with heightened or stylized language – Olivia in an American Southern adaptation of Twelfth Night, and a staged reading of Gardley’s poetic The Road Weeps, The Well Runs Dry.